b3nj4m/hubot/docs/scripting.md

     , 60 * 1000
 ```

-Additionally, Hubot can run code on an interval using [setInterval](http://nodejs.org/api/timers.html#timers_setinterval_callback_delay_arg).
+Additionally, Brobbot can run code on an interval using [setInterval](http://nodejs.org/api/timers.html#timers_setinterval_callback_delay_arg).
 It takes a callback method, and the amount of time to wait between calls:

 ```coffeescript
 module.exports = (robot) ->